ghchinoy/mesop-arena/README.md

 This is an example of an arena & leaderboard to compare different image generation tools.

-Currently, it uses Imagen 2, Imagen 3, and Gemini 2.0 experimental's image generation models.
+Currently, it uses Imagen 2, Imagen 3, image generation models with Gemini 2.0 experimental's image output model forthcoming.

 The application is written in [Mesop](https://google.github.io/mesop/), a python UX framework, with the [Studio Scaffold starter](https://github.com/ghchinoy/studio-scaffold).